1. What is a 140/170mm basepad?

 2. The spring is binding/flipping when installing.
 Sometimes the spring will flip so that it is not against the bottom of the basepad, but instead flipped to the side wall or something similar.
 Usually you can fix this by slapping the empty magazine firmly in your hand a few times till you hear it "right" itself inside.
 Once installed, you can slightly back off the extension and look down inside with a flashlight to see the status of the spring.

-4. What’s the deal with the “Spring/Follower option” and what are extra power springs/grams?
+4. What is a “Spring/Follower option” and what are extra power springs/grams?
 Do I need them?

 When your magazine is originally designed to be a certain length, they develop a spring for it that is meant to provide the appropriate tension over that distance.
 Since we’ve just changed that distance by adding an extra capacity basepad (140/170), we often need to switch to a spring that will provide sufficient tension.
 If you do not, there is a good chance that you will find that your magazines no longer feed reliably and/or your slide will not lock back after last shot fired.
 We sell our 140/170’s by default with an extra power spring.
 If you have your own extra power springs you can select the option to not get an extra power spring.
 Our springs for 140mm basepads are 11 coil, while the 170’s use 13 coil.